handee/abercompsci-cheatsheets/README.md

 A set of quick guides for using the Linux and Mac OS X machines in the Aberystwyth Computer Science department.
 All students and staff in the department are able to use the Linux machines in the Delphinium and the OS X machines in the Orchard.

 ## OS X (Orchard)
-The following information is relevant for users of OS X Mavericks.
+The following information is relevant for users of OS X El Capitan.

 * [Launching Applications](mac/launch.md) - Launchpad, Terminal (command line), Spotlight.
 * Apple [Keyboard basics](mac/keyboard.md) - Cmd, #, Ctrl, Option.